 Chinese New Year

-Celebrate Year of the Snake this Lunar New Year in London's Soho.
+Celebrate Year of the Horse this Lunar New Year in London's Soho from 17th February - 3rd March

-Shop, dine and celebrate the Year of the Snake
+Shop, dine and celebrate the Year of the Horse

-2025 welcomes the 'Year of the Wood Snake' from 29th January.
+2026 welcomes the 'Year of the Horse' from 17th February.
 Shop Lunar New Year gifting across Carnaby Street and Soho, enjoy shared dining moments across Kingly Court and London's iconic Chinatown restaurants.

 Chinese New Year Parade